mmanka1/P2P-system/README.md

 Once this command has been executed, a representation of the network is displayed as an adjacency list.

 ### Commands to Interact with Network
 Once the network has been initialized, the program will prompt for user command.
-The command and associated arguments required are as follows:
+The supported commands and associated arguments are as follows:

 #### Key Lookup